Is It Safe to Travel to Mexico in 2026? Honest Safety Guide

 Queretaro: Queretaro is Mexico's aerospace and manufacturing hub and one of its safest states.
 The colonial downtown is a UNESCO World Heritage Site.
 The city has a significant expat business community and excellent infrastructure.
 Queretaro is frequently cited alongside Merida as one of the safest cities in Mexico.
 It is an ideal base for business travelers who need access to central Mexico's industrial corridor.

-4. Business Travel: Companies with Mexico Operations
+4. What Should Companies with Mexico Operations Know?

 Mexico is the United States' largest trading partner, and thousands of companies operate manufacturing facilities, supply chain hubs, and regional offices across the country.
-Business travel to Mexico requires a different risk calculus than tourism because business travelers often cannot choose to avoid high-risk states -- their operations may be located there.
+Business travel to Mexico requires a different risk calculus than tourism because business travelers often cannot choose to avoid high-risk states because their operations may be located there.

 Manufacturing and Maquiladora Zones